tanaypratap/react-redux-express-starter/README.md

 ### Demo app

-You will see a small counter app.
+* You will see a small counter app.
 While the logic is simple, this app currently implements all redux concepts with react rendering.
-It tries to provide a basic app structure boilerplate as well to help new users structure their apps.
+* It tries to provide a basic app structure boilerplate as well to help new users structure their apps.
+* All react components are written using functional paradigm.
-It has react router implemented with Redux bindings and has two pages with nested routes.
+* It has react router implemented with Redux bindings and has two pages with nested routes.
-App serves as a test that all libraries are working perfectly.
+* App serves as a test that all libraries are working perfectly.

 ### Production
     npm run production